JuanMandon/Shooter-Mandon-Sample-Code/README.md

 ## Notice

 This repository is provided **for viewing and demonstration purposes only**.
-All code, assets, and design elements remain the **exclusive intellectual property of Juan Mandon**.

-You are **not permitted** to:

-- Copy, clone, modify, or redistribute any part of this repository.
-- Use the code, in whole or in part, in your own projects.
-- Derive, recreate, or reverse-engineer any systems or designs presented here.
-- Reference, quote, or reproduce any portion of this repository for commercial or non-commercial purposes.

 By accessing this repository, you acknowledge that it is provided **strictly as a portfolio exhibit**, and that **no rights are granted** to use, adapt, or distribute the contents in any form.